 Another possibility is that you've given up hope on having the body you want or feeling healthy.
-Some health issues cannot be fixed, and when that is the case, you may need to seek therapy to overcome your feelings of emptiness while living with your disease or disability.
-But if you can do something about the issue, making a plan and taking the first steps may be all you need to regain enthusiasm in your life.
-Don't give up on yourself.
+Some chronic health issues can't be fixed, and when that is the case, you may need to seek therapy to overcome your feelings of emptiness while living with your disease or disability.
+But if you can do something about the issue, making a plan and taking the first steps may be what you need to regain enthusiasm in your life.
+Don't give up on yourself!
 You are the only one who can create meaning for you.
 No one else can give your life purpose to you.

 Emptiness caused by mental health issues

-In other cases, a feeling of emptiness may be an indication of a mental illness, such as anxiety or depression.
-When anxiety becomes overwhelming, your brain may react by going numb and feeling nothing.
+In other cases, a feeling of emptiness may be an indication of a serious mental illness, such as anxiety or depression.
+When anxiety becomes overwhelming, your brain typically reacts by going numb and feeling nothing.
 You may have a feeling that you've given up and no one cares, also many depression sufferers report feeling empty rather than sad.
 Emptiness caused by anxiety or depression cannot always be fixed just by setting goals.
 Sometimes, an empty feeling that coincides with depression has a tangible cause, such as long-term grieving over a death.
 But, the emptiness you feel from mental illness may not have a tangible cause.
 That does not mean you can't do anything about it.
 Talking to a mental health therapist can get you started on the path to treating your anxiety or depression, and erasing that empty feeling inside you.

 Filling the emptiness void

 It is important to understand where the feeling of emptiness comes from.
-You can gain understanding through meditation, journaling, taking alone time without electronic distractions, or working on understanding this feeling in therapy.
-But if you don't find some means of addressing the issue, you are likely to try to fill the void with unhealthy choices that don't fix your emotional problem.
+You can gain understanding through meditation, journaling, taking alone time without electronic distractions, or working on this feeling in therapy.
+But if you don't find some means of addressing the issue, you are likely to try to fill the void with unhealthy choices that don't fix the cause of a problem.